deermichel/dvf3060/README.md

 - Poll key states
 - Layered architecture for easy porting to other hardware

-More PT6311 features (e.g., other display modes, dimming, LEDs, switches) are implemented by the controller layer (see [pt6311.h](src/pt6311.h)), but not used for the DVF-3060 front panel.
+More PT6311 features (display modes, dimming, LEDs, switches, etc.) are implemented by the controller layer (see [pt6311.h](src/pt6311.h)), but not used for the DVF-3060 front panel.

 ## How to
 The project runs out of the box with [PlatformIO](https://platformio.org/) and comes with a [timer example](src/main.cpp).